 Ford also used two different steering boxes in these 1970’s Torinos, one a Ford built box and one a Saginaw built box.
 Ford boxes basically cannot be modified, while Saginaw boxes are done so easily.
 My car had a Ford steering box but ended up replacing it with a Saginaw box from a 1971 Mustang.
 I had the box rebuilt with quick ratio high effort internals for quicker steering with road feel comparable to a 1980’s GM performance steering box.

-I have also done a few other things over the years including, installing a quartz conversion for the clock and upgraded the original radio with modern internals and a hidden a/v jack for an mp3 player.
+I have also done a few other things over the years including, installing a quartz conversion for the clock and upgraded the original radio with modern internals and a hidden a/v jack for a phone or mp3 player.
 I completely removed the interior and refurbished the original upholstery carpet and other interior parts, and I also installed modern insulation.
 I have done lot of other minor detail work like refurbishing emblems, and repainting the grille the correct colour (it was blacked-out by my dad in the 70’s).

 I did a few more minor modifications to the engine, installing an Edelbrock intake with a Holley 4-bbl carb, an electronic ignition to replace the points, tuned the distributor and added aftermarket performance mufflers.
-The 4bbl carb really allowed the 400 to breathe much better at higher RPM.
+The 4-bbl carb really allowed the 400 to breathe much better at higher RPM.
 I am sure there are other things I am forgetting, but you get the idea.
 My goal with this car is to keep it as stock appearing as possible with some subtle upgrades to improve performance and driveability.

 My next big project will be to rebuild the engine.
 With about 150,000 miles on the engine it still runs well, but I’d like to go through it, freshen it up and do some tweaking.
 First off I want to install new pistons to bump up the compression to about 9.5:1.
 I also plan to install stainless steel valves, do some oil system upgrades, a roller cam with a modern profile and roller rockers for increase durability and performance.
 I am going to keep the stock heads, which actually flow very well, and want the engine compartment to appear 100% stock under the hood.
 This includes using the stock breather, and keeping the engine painted Ford blue like the factory did it.
 In the end my goal is an engine that will be durable, efficient, and have increased performance, but no longer saddled with 1970’s de-smogging technology.

 Like my father before me, the Torino has become an integral part of my family’s life.
 My oldest child is also a son and even before he could talk, he’s loved cars.
 Even as young as two years old he could name classic cars and could spot a Torino on sight.
 And much like when I was a child, he likes to come out in the garage and help dad fix the cars, especially the Torino.
-It’s kind of neat to be able to have a car that I rode around in through my childhood and my kids are doing the same today.
+It’s kind of neat to be able to have a car that I rode around in through my childhood and both of my kids are doing the same today.
 I hope as my son grows older despite our differences that may crop up, we will have the Torino that we can always bond over.

 I have had a lot of changes occur to me throughout my life, some good some bad, but it’s been kind of reassuring to have at least one constant throughout my life.
 This old car sure has helped to keep me grounded on several occasions especially when I hit some major bumps in life.
 Without question, one of the bigger life events we went through occurred in 2009 when our home and garage burned to the ground.
-We lost literally everything, our home, our possessions and even my old Oldsmobile Custom Cruiser.
+We lost literally everything, our home, all of our possessions and my old Oldsmobile Custom Cruiser.
 I literally walked away with my truck and the clothes on my back.

 But through the grace of good fortune, I had been storing my Torino at my brother’s place for the past few winters before the fire.
 We had made a deal that I could store my Torino in his garage in return for him using my heated garage and tools for vehicle maintenance.
 My brother, a friend and I went into the wreckage of our home to try and pull out any surviving items, and only ended up with a box full of things.
 While I lost all of my spare parts and some original parts for the Torino, by a miracle of all miracles, all of the original paper work for the Torino survived the fire.
 How paper of all things didn’t burn in that fire, I will never know.

 Despite this tragedy, there are countless other good memories wrapped up in the Torino.
 This was the car I got to cruise with my siblings and friends when I was young, it was there when I dated my wife, it was our wedding car and of course it carried my own children since they were born.
-My paternal grandfather and grandmother have long since passed away and I have also lost my mother.
+My paternal grandfather and grandmother have long since passed away and I have also lost my mom.
 Somehow though, cruising around in the Torino, in the same car with the same upholstery where they sat, it is kind of reassuring that maybe a part of them is still in that car.
 To me it’s amazing the memories that can be incited by the feel and smell of an inanimate object.

 My old ’72 Torino will never be a blue chip collector car, and will always live in the shadows of many other cars from this era.
 However, it is the sentimentality that is wrapped in this machine that will makes it priceless to me.
 No other car that exists has that value for me.
 It will always have special place in our family and will forever be tribute to my dad.
 It’s a car that has touched four generations in my family and will be a part of our family for many years to come.
 Every car has a story and this is my car’s story.